skinwalker3654/mini-vm/README.md

 new_name file.asm

-# if you want to remove it you should do
+# if you want to remove it from your system you should do
 sudo rm /usr/bin/vm #OR
 sudo rm /usr/bin/new_name